richard-sebos/articles/Aide/AID-001/rewrite.md

 While AIDE won’t stop an attacker from getting in, it gives you visibility into whether key system files have been tampered with.
 Think of it as part of your **defense-in-depth** strategy: not a silver bullet, but another layer that may cause a would-be intruder to move on to an easier target.

-By setting up AIDE, you’ve empowered your Linux system to silently monitor its own integrity—every file, fingerprinted and verified.
+By setting up AIDE, you’ve empowered your Linux system to silently monitor its own integrity—critical filesWhile enterprise environments benefit from sophisticated log
+          +   aggregation and SIEM tools, what about
+          +  small businesses with a handful of Linux servers, or
+          +  those of us running Linux on a personal laptop or home lab?
+, fingerprinted and verified.

 ## AIDE Command Cheat Sheet